 - For the Toppings:

-Add the ground beef, ground cumin, garlic powder, ground coriander, dried oregano, black pepper, salt, and baharat, if using, to a bowl.
-Mix well (clean hands work best for this) and form into 4 equal sized patties.
+Add the ground beef, ground cumin, garlic powder, ground coriander, dried oregano, black pepper, salt, and baharat, if using, to a bowl and mix well (clean hands work best for this).

 Assemble the burgers on the buns and top with an equal number of the greens, crumbled feta cheese, red onion and tahini sauce.